Mina canta i Beatles

-Mina canta i Beatles, released on 11 June 1993, is an album by Italian singer Mina.
+Mina canta i Beatles (English: Mina sings the Beatles) is a studio album by Italian singer Mina, released on 11 June 1993 by PDU and distributed by EMI Italiana.
+The album is dedicated to the British band the Beatles.

-Background
+Overview

-Mina canta i Beatles was published uncharacteristically in June 1993.
+Mina canta i Beatles was released uncharacteristically in June 1993.
 For the past few albums Mina released a double album annually in the fall of each year.
 This album is "a hard modern take on The Beatles music, incorporating intelligence and technology".
 Mina canta i Beatles features eleven songs, of which only six were recorded in 1993.
 The remaining five songs were recorded by Mina at various times in her career when she ventured into the Beatles songbook.
 While the songs do not eclipse the original versions, they are interpreted in classical Mina style with interesting vocal arrangements.